gilescope/dotsamaworld/README.md

 ## Prerequisites

-There's probably some prerequites but if you have nix or run nixos then you can just `nix-shell ./shell.nix` to install whatever is needed.
+There's probably some prerequites but if you have nix or run nixos then you can just `nix-shell` to install whatever is needed.
+I've seen it running on Linux and OSX.
+Not yet on windows.

 ## Build and serve WASM version